-April 22, 2020 officially marks the 50th year of celebrating Earth Day.
-Even during this period of social isolation, people are taking a thoughtful look at the natural world around them and the consequences of human action (and inaction).
+April 22, 2021 officially marks the 51st year of celebrating Earth Day.
+Even as the world returns to normal, people are taking a thoughtful look at the natural world around them and the consequences of human action (and inaction).

 Urban dwellers are hearing birds sing and the flapping of wings.
 Los Angeles has had the longest stretch of clean air in countless years.
 Less noise pollution in our oceans is a welcome relief to sea life.
 Research has shown that ambient noise from ship engines can increase stress-hormone levels in marine creatures.

 Creating awareness and encouraging sustainable action to support a healthy environment is a major part of the Earth Day celebration.
 Here’s what you should know about the holiday and some ideas for how you might commemorate it.

 - The first Earth Day was celebrated in 1970 and was organized by the United States Senator Gaylord Nelson (Wisconsin).
 Nelson wanted to raise awareness about environmental issues.

 - 20 million Americans participated in the first Earth Day.
 People took to the streets, college campuses, and towns and cities around the USA to launch a wave of action.

 - Due to this action, the U.S. government created the EPA and the Clean Air, Clean Water, and Endangered Species Acts were created.
 Other countries started to adopt similar laws.

 - By 1990, Earth Day was celebrated by people in 140+ countries.